eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-5-b.md

 # File Transfer using TCP
-## Recap

-- In the previous stage, We made a TCP proxy by combining the functionalities of a TCP server and client which relays the communication between a web browser and a python file server.

 ## Learning Objectives

-- We will modify our TCP server and client code to implement a simple File Transfer System.
+- Implement a simple File Transfer System using TCP sockets.
+- Practice file handling operations in C.

 ## Introduction

-In the previous stage we made a TCP proxy for relaying the communication between web browser and a python file server.
-In this stage we are modifying our TCP server and client code to perform a simple file transfer system using socket programming.
-Here we are modifying the client code to send a text file's content to the server, the modified tcp server will receive the data from the client and store the data in a specified file.
-This system mimics fundamental operations of [File Transfer Protocol(FTP).](https://en.wikipedia.org/wiki/File_Transfer_Protocol)
+In this practice problem, we will implement a simple file transfer system using socket programming.
+We will create a client that reads a text file's content and sends it to the server.
+The server will receive the data from the client and store it in a new file.
+This system mimics fundamental operations of [File Transfer Protocol (FTP)](https://en.wikipedia.org/wiki/File_Transfer_Protocol).

 ## Implementation